Xilinx/Vitis_Libraries/vision/docs/src/include/rgbir_api.rst

 The following table describes the template and the function parameters.

-.. table:: Table . rgbir2bayer Parameter Description
+.. table:: Table: rgbir2bayer Parameters Description

    +-------------------+--------------------------------------------------+
    | Parameter         | Description                                      |